thesharlinator/jedi-holonet/README.md

 The GUI simply queries the API to retrieve the number of Jedi in the Temple and display it.

 > **Note**
 > This is just for fun and is not intended to be a guide.
 Feel free to use it to build your own fun stuff, but it's a work in progress!
+Many thanks to this page https://scotch.io/tutorials/creating-a-single-page-todo-app-with-node-and-angular and the Swagger UI documentation.

 How to Install
 ------------------